dipinoch/Chatjs/README.md

 # Chatjs
-just testing some node.js express and socket.io witha simple chatroom WIP
+just testing some node.js express and socket.io with a simple chatroom WIP